cesehub/cesehub/README.md

 ### Edit the Source Code that You Just Cloned to Your Local Machine

-Please go to the folder `cese-dev`, create the branch for development by
+Please go to the folder `cesehub-dev`, create the branch for development by

 ```
 git checkout -b dev